abhishekwaichal/book-notes/designing-data-intensive-applications.markdown

 ##### Hardware Faults

-* Hard disks have a MTTF of 10 to 50 years, and so on a storage cluster with 10,000 disks, we should expect on average one disk to die per day.
+* Hard disks have an MTTF of 10 to 50 years, and so on a storage cluster with 10,000 disks, we should expect on average one disk to die per day.

 ##### Software Errors

-* Systemic errors, such as leap second bugs or cascading failures, are correlated across nodes and so tend to cause more system failures than uncorrelated hardware faults.
+* Systemic errors, such as leap-second bugs or cascading failures, are correlated across nodes and so tend to cause more system failures than uncorrelated hardware faults.

 ##### Human Errors